Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ### Button

-If there are more than 1 button on the switch then you should be using a png and defining the buttons position with the x, y, width and height properties.
+If there are more than 1 button on the switch then you should be using a png (even one button should have an image for better visualisation) and defining the buttons position with the x, y, width and height properties.
 This also can be expanded to being a circular shape or a svg path.

 > if you want more control on positioning and look then you can open the image up in inkscape (with matching width and height values for the viewBox) then draw the paths for each button and copy the d attribute of that path then paste in the d property for the button in yaml.
 You would also set the shape as path